-- 3.6.2.
-Storage periods varied slightly from region to region (Figure 2).
+3.6.2.
+Storage periods varied slightly from region to region (Figure 5).
 Only about 10% of farmers in each of the three regions stored for less than two months.
 Over 60% of farmers in Northern and Upper West Regions stored up to the beginning of the next planting season when paddy was usually scarce and prices were high (5-6 months).

 About 40% of farmers in the Upper East Region stored paddy until they were sure of the next rice harvest (>6 months).
-All farmers occasionally sold a sack or two of paddy when they needed cash. - 3.6.3.
+All farmers occasionally sold a sack or two of paddy when they needed cash.

+- 3.6.3.
 The main storage pests of paddy mentioned by farmers in all three regions were rodents, weevils and moths, and termites in decreasing order of importance.
 No infested paddy was observed during the survey but from past observations, the weevils are mainly Sitophilus spp. and Rhyzopertha dominica.
 The moths observed by farmers may be mainly Corcyra cephalonica and Ephestia cautella.
-Sitotroga cereallela is also an important pests but it is usually not observed by most farmers because of its size, especially when at rest.
+Sitotroga cereallela is also an important pests but it is usually not observed by most farmers because of its size, especially when at rest. - 3.6.4.

-Figure 2.
-Duration of paddy storage in Northern, Upper East and Upper West Regions of Ghana

-3.6.4.
 Methods of rodent control used by farmers included keeping of cats, baiting with rodenticides and regular burning of pieces of discarded lorry tyres.
 While the efficacy of the first two methods is not in doubt, the efficacy of the last method needs to be assessed.
 About 30% of all farmers (n=41) did not use any control measures against rodents.
 Only about 5% of all farmers used insecticides.
 Most farmers did not consider insect infestation important to warrant control with insecticides.